Most of the materials I use are recycled, some coming from industrial and construction waste.

 Shop by material

-I use copper pipe and electrical wire for most of my designs.
-I source my pipe from plumbers and homeowners, my electrical wire from electricians and sometimes the scrap yard.
+We use copper pipe and electrical wire for most of our designs.
+We source our pipe from plumbers and homeowners, our electrical wire from electricians and sometimes the scrap yard.

-The process from scrap pipe to jewelry is a long one.
-First I measure and cut the pipe, heat it with a torch to soften the metal, and crush it with a ten ton press.
-That gives me strips of copper sheet.
-I heat it again with the torch because getting crushed made the metal harden, and heat softens it.
-At this point the copper sheet is dirty and the inside is full of minerals from the drinking water, so I soak it in vinegar to dissolve that calcium, and give the sheet a good scrub to clean it.
-It can go anywhere from there.
+The process from scrap pipe to jewelry is a fun and labor intensive process.
+To begin, we measure and cut the pipes into six-inch lengths and crush them with a ten-ton press.
+That process makes two six-inch strips of copper sheet.
+We heat them with a torch because getting crushed hardens the metal, and it needs to be soft to work it.
+At this point the copper sheet is dirty and the inside is full of minerals from the drinking water, so a good soak in vinegar is needed to dissolve some of that calcium.
+After it dries, it's ready.

 Electrical wire is an easier process.
-I use a handy crank wire stripper to quickly remove any insulation around the wire, then i use a thick polishing cloth to remove any tarnish and straighten the wire at the same time.
+We use a handy crank wire stripper to remove any insulation around the wire, then we use a thick polishing cloth to remove any tarnish and straighten the wire at the same time.
 Sometimes it may need an additional vinegar soak depending on how dirty it is.

-I buy my Sterling silver in wire form from Rio Grande.
-That way I have the freedom to make my own ear wires and I can ensure they are nickel free.
-I buy from them because their silver is recycled and made in the USA.
+We buy our recycled .925 Sterling silver in wire form from Rio Grande.
+Buying it in wire form gives us the freedom to make our own ear wires from scratch and ensure all items are nickel free.